influxdata/helm-charts/charts/influxdb/README.md

 ### From < 4.0.0 to >= 4.0.0

-Labels are changed to those in accordance with [kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/\#labels).
-This change also removes the ability to configure clusterIP value as to avoid `Error: UPGRADE FAILED: failed to replace object: Service "my-influxdb" is invalid: spec.clusterIP: Invalid value: "": field is immutable` type errors.
-For more info on this error and why it should be avoided at all costs, please see [this github issue](https://github.com/helm/helm/issues/6378#issuecomment-582764215).
+Labels are changed in accordance with [Kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/\#labels).
+This change also removes the ability to configure clusterIP value to avoid `Error: UPGRADE FAILED: failed to replace object: Service "my-influxdb" is invalid: spec.clusterIP: Invalid value: "": field is immutable` type errors.
+For more information on this error and why it's important to avoid this error, please see [this Github issue](https://github.com/helm/helm/issues/6378#issuecomment-582764215).

-Due to the significance of the changes.
-The recommended approach is to uninstall and reinstall the chart (the PVC *should* not be deleted during this process, but it is highly recommended to backup your data before).
+Due to the significance of the changes, we recommend uninstalling and reinstalling the chart (although the PVC shouldn't be deleted during this process, we highly recommended backing up your data beforehand).